 Our faculty’s expertise in behavior analysis will assist you in advancing your knowledge and skills.

-James A. Hawkins, Ph.D. is an Associate Professor and Coordinator of the MS in Behavior Analysis Distance Learning Program.
+James A. Hawkins, Ph.D., is an Associate Professor and Coordinator of the MEd in Behavior Analysis Distance Learning Program at the University of Cincinnati.
 Prior to coming to UC, he worked as a school psychologist in public school settings for ten years.
 In this role, he worked to develop and implement behavioral interventions to support the needs of students, including those with disabilities.
 Dr. Hawkins earned his Ph.D. in School Psychology from the University of Tennessee in 2004.
 He has conducted and published research evaluating the effectiveness of various individual and class wide academic and behavioral interventions.
 Dr. Hawkins also worked at the University of Tennessee in the Office of Disability Services and for 21st Century Program at the University of Michigan.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and work.